IRDAI Regulations For Insurers: Cap On Acquisition and Operating Costs, Explained

 What Constitutes ‘Expenses of Management’?

 The term ‘expenses of management’ includes both operating expenses and commissions paid to all intermediaries.
+Both of these components, when combined, must remain within the prescribed percentage.

 Boost for Insuretech and Insurance Awareness